Here is the first chapter of the new edited version of MHBFY. I hope you enjoy.

 "I really believe that in order for the Fire Nation to regain its honor and glory we need harmony among those living in our colonies.
 And if there is harmony between the elements in the colonies, then there will finally be peace and harmony among all nations and all elements.
 Then, hopefully, that harmony would never be broken ever again."

-After removing his Fire Lord attire and putting on a comfortable tunic and a pair of pants, Zuko sat at the table in his anteroom reading over some documents he had not finished in his study.
+After removing his formal Fire Lord robes and putting on a comfortable tunic and a pair of pants, Zuko sat at the table in his anteroom reading over some documents he had not finished in his study.
 After giving his opinion in the meeting room, Zuko was actually surprised when most of the men smiled and even applauded him.
 He thought that maybe he sounded too idealistic, but that is just the way he felt the world should come to be.
 Peaceful.
-Mo more war, hatred, suffering, and death.
+No more war, hatred, suffering, and death.